Skip to main content

 Geothermal Energy at Arlington Hills Community Center

-The City of Saint Paul plans to incorporate geothermal energy systems at the new North End Community Center and Wakan Tipi Center, and is currently exploring geothermal energy opportunities for the Como Zoo & Conservatory campus and the new Fire Station #7.
+The City of Saint Paul is incorporating geothermal energy systems into the design and construction of the new North End Community Center and Wakan Tipi Center.

 Summary and contacts